Governor of South Dakota

 The governor of South Dakota is the head of government of South Dakota.
 The governor is elected to a four-year term in even years when there is no presidential election.

-The current governor is Kristi Noem, a member of the Republican Party who took office on January 5, 2019.
+The current governor is Larry Rhoden, a member of the Republican Party who took office on January 25, 2025 upon Kristi Noem's resignation following her confirmation as Secretary of Homeland Security by the United States Senate.

 Qualifications

 Anyone who seeks to be elected Governor of South Dakota must meet the following qualifications: